BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Amazon Polly, Amazon Q, AWS Transform, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro, the Amazon Quick Suite (including Amazon QuickSight), AWS DevOps Agent (Preview), and AWS Security Agent (Preview), and the model customization agent in SageMaker AI.
+Amazon Polly, Amazon Q, AWS Transform, Amazon Rekognition, Amazon Textract, Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro, the Amazon Quick Suite (including Amazon QuickSight), AWS Elemental Inference, AWS DevOps Agent (Preview), and AWS Security Agent (Preview), and the model customization agent in SageMaker AI.
 “AI Content” means Your Content that is processed by an AI Service.

 **50.2.** The output that you generate using AI Services is Your Content.
 Due to the nature of machine learning, output may not be unique across customers